The next stage in your development as a social value practitioner

 Why become a practitioner?

-The SVI Practitioner Pathway supports practitioners who are developing their skills, knowledge and practice in social value, impact management and the practical application of the SVI framework in social impact assessment and SROI.
-Each level of the pathway externally verifies the Practitioners knowledge and understanding of social value and impact management, firstly applied theoretically and then practically to increase levels of expertise.
+The SVI Professional Pathway supports those who are developing their skills, knowledge and practice in social value, impact management, and the practical application of the SVI Framework.
+Each level of the pathway verifies the Practitioner’s knowledge and understanding of social value and impact management, firstly applied theoretically and then practically to increase levels of expertise.
+This knowledge and understanding is essential for anyone working to understand, improve, and demonstrate the impact their activities have, and for those involved in SROI or impact measurement.

 The SVI Framework is guided first and foremost by the Social Value Principles, and supported by guidance and standards.
 This pathway is designed to ensure that individuals across the SVI network have a good level of technical understanding theoretically and in practice.